-For teachers and educators: The Center for Resilience and Well-Being in Schools has put together a straightforward guide for having empathetic conversations with students in the aftermath of violence.
+For teachers and educators: The Child Mind Institute offers insights into how teachers can facilitate productive conversations as well as model resilience for their students.
 Their recommendations focus on validation, reflection, and asking helpful questions.
-The main takeaway: be patient, and meet students where they are at emotionally.
+The main takeaway: be patient, and meet students where they are emotionally.

 The National Child Traumatic Stress Network also provides an excellent information sheet to help parents, caretakers, and others understand how children experience shock and/or grief.
 It details how children of different ages may respond to traumatic events, whether they experienced the trauma themselves or have been affected by traumatic news viewed online or on TV.

-We hope these resources help your families have compassionate, healing conversations during this tragic time.
+We hope these resources help your families have compassionate, healing conversations during tragedy.
 Our hearts go out to all of you.

 Magnificent beat !
 I would like to apprentice while you amend your site, how can i subscribe for a blog web site?
 The account helped me a acceptable deal.
 I had been a little bit acquainted of this your broadcast offered bright clear idea